updated April 5, 2021

 There’s been a lot of talk about the idea of a “vaccination passport.”
 In short, a vaccination passport would allow you to show you’d been vaccinated, and when.
 Countries could then require an up-to-date vaccination passport for travel.

 In between those two doses, your body is learning what the coronavirus looks like and how to defeat it.
-You don’t have immunity yet!
+You don’t have full immunity yet!
 You immune system is just learning and practicing.

 Will I be able to bypass testing/quarantines for travel once I get the vaccine?